Student Code of Conduct

 Collusion – partnering with another student to engage in academic dishonesty, as in allowing one’s work to be copied or submitted for assessment by another.

-Distribution - Obtaining and sharing of class assignments or test information another student without teacher permission
+Distribution - Obtaining and sharing of class assignments or test information from another student without teacher permission

-Plagiarizing - The use of another’s words ideas, data, or product without permission and/or citation
+Plagiarizing - The use of another’s words ideas, data, or product without permission and/or citation, including the inappropriate use of A.I.

 Technology Malpractice – Any misuse of private or public technology to acquire an advantage